 Alderley Edge Woodland Walk

-edition 3 | Cold weather got you down?
-Grab the cooler climate by the horns and immerse yourself in a woodland blanketed with leaves, with a ton of gorgeous routes right on our doorsteps.
-Whether it’s city views you’re after, or stunning water sights – these are the best woodland walks to try in Manchester this summer.
+edition 4 | Warm weather got you ready to adventure?
+Grab the season by the horns and immerse yourself in a woodland blanketed with leaves, with a ton of gorgeous routes right on our doorsteps.
+Whether it’s city views you’re after or stunning water sights – these are the best woodland walks to try in Manchester this summer.

 1. Worsley Woods

 Forming part of a circular walking route in Worsley village, Worsley Woods is a popular walk in Salford – featuring enchanting woodland and a canalside route along the Southern side of the woods.
-Perfect for dog walking or a good leg stretch followed by a pint (when we’re not in lockdown, that is), the 2-mile route is great for all abilities – making for a lovely family day out or a wholesome mate date.
+Perfect for dog walking or a good leg stretch followed by a pint, the 2-mile route is great for all abilities – making for a lovely family day out or a wholesome mate date.

 2. Dunham Massey Ancient Tree Trail

 Packed full of ancient trees and home to countless wildlife species (including deer!), Dunham Massey’s wood is not only filled with easy-access footpaths for everyone to enjoy, but also has a number of tranquil ponds to sit by and take in the calming surroundings.
 The dog-friendly woodland walk can take up to two hours – perfect for working up an appetite before chilling on the sofa with a takeaway all night.